awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

 ```

 artifacts/**secondary\-artifacts**  <a name="build-spec.artifacts.secondary-artifacts"></a>
 Optional sequence\.
 Represents one or more artifact definitions as a mapping between an artifact identifier and an artifact definition\.
 Each artifact identifiers in this block must match an artifact defined in the `secondaryArtifacts` attribute of your project\.
 Each separate definition has the same syntax as the `artifacts` block above\.
+The [`artifacts/files`](#build-spec.artifacts.files) sequence is always required, even when there are only secondary artifacts defined\.
 For example, if your project has the following structure:

 ```
 {